-Saqqara (Sakkara) is the largest ancient site in Egypt, was one the cemeteries of Memphis together with Dahshur, Abu Rawash, Abu Sir, and Giza.
+Saqqara (Sakkara) is the largest ancient site in Egypt, was one of the cemeteries of Memphis together with Dahshur, Abu Rawash, Abu Sir, and Giza.
 It accommodates the step pyramid of King Djoser with his complex, some other pyramids from the 5th and the 6th dynasties, and many Mastabas from the old kingdom.
 Visitors nowadays can see the museum of Imhotep ( the architect who built the step pyramid of King Djoser).

-1-The step pyramid of king Djoser;
+1. The step pyramid of king Djoser

 Was built almost 4600 Years ago of limestone to be the northern tomb of king Djoser the founder of the 3rd dynasty.